Who we helpIndustry guide

 The problem

-Most accountants are great with shops and trades, but contracting is its own world.
-Your income arrives as a day rate through a limited company, and the tax planning that follows looks nothing like a normal small business.
+Most accountants are good with shops and trades.
+Contracting is a different world.
+Your money comes in as a day rate through a limited company, and the tax planning is not like a normal small business.

-Get IR35 wrong, draw dividends the lazy way, or miss a legitimate expense, and you quietly hand HMRC money you never needed to.
-You rarely find out until it is too late to fix.
+Get IR35 wrong, draw dividends the lazy way, or miss an expense, and you hand HMRC money you never needed to pay.
+Most people find out too late to fix it.

 A specialist contractor accountant works the other way round.
-We know the day-rate model, the off-payroll rules and the salary-and-dividend split, so we plan ahead instead of just filing last year.
-We do not only record your numbers.
-We improve them.
+We know the day-rate model, the off-payroll working rules and the salary and dividends split, so we plan ahead instead of just filing last year.
+We do not only record your numbers, we improve them.

 Tailored services